mitsukan/CV/README.md

 ## Skills

 #### Problem solving
 My previous job as an accounting heavily involved problem solving.
 On top of processing information and working on accounts, we also dealt with individual client requirements and navigating the complexities of taxation.
 I've been able to apply this to my coding, from applying TDD to solve group work logistics and challenges.
-I've also found agile methodology such as sprints to be incredibly useful in breaking down problems to easily solvable bits.
+I've also found agile methodology such as sprints to be incredibly useful in breaking down problems to easily solvable bits, allowing progress and change to happen more organically.

 #### Communication